julieleandre/greenery/METHODS.md

 ## Statistical Tests

 The Chi-square test of independence was deemed the most appropriate given the three categorical variables and the goal to prove their correlation.
-Consequently, three different Chi-square tests were chosen to assess the interaction between demography and mental health (D~M), between greenery and mental health (G~M) and between all three variables (D~G~M).
+Consequently, three different Chi-square tests were chosen to assess the interaction between demography and mental health (DM), between greenery and mental health (GM) and between all three variables (DGM).
 Before the tests could be executed, the following conditions had to be met:

 - The assumption of categorical variables is met as all three variables are as such.
 Demography is a boolean; the participants are either Indigenous or Non-Indigenous.
 Greenery is an ordinal variable; the groups of low, medium, and high greenery are used.
 Similarly, mental health is also ordinal; the metric ranges from excellent, very good, good, fair to poor self-perceived mental health.
 Indeed, they are categorical variables fit for use in a Chi-square test.